 How often are the horses fed?
 A horse consumes two or three meals of hay/grain per day.

 Does it ever get too hot for the animals to work?
 Yes, when the temperature reaches 95 degrees or the heat index reaches 110, carriage tours are halted.
 Additionally, PCW rectally checks the temperature of each animal before and after every tour, year round to ensure that it stays within the normal range of 98.7 to 101.5 degrees.
 If the animal’s temperature exceeds 102.9 degrees, it is pulled from service.
-Charleston is the only city in the world where the animals are monitored individually.
+Charleston is one of the only cities in the world where the animals are monitored individually.
 There has never been a heat related incident in over 30 years of business.

 If an animal looks skinny, does that mean he is not getting enough to eat?